-The firm of Davidson & Company LLP, Chartered Professional Accountants ("Davidson"), of Suite 1200, 609 Granville Street, Vancouver, British Columbia, is the auditor of the Corporation.
-Davidson was first appointed as auditor on December 19, 2013.
-The Board recommends that Shareholders vote in favour of the re-election of the proposed auditor.
+Davidson & Company LLP, Chartered Professional Accountants ("Davidson"), of Suite 1200, 609 Granville Street, Vancouver, British Columbia, is the auditor of the Corporation.

+The Board recommends that Shareholders vote in favour of the re-appointment of Davidson as the auditor.
 Unless otherwise directed, it is the intention of the Management Designees, if named as Proxyholder, to vote in favour of the appointment of Davidson as the auditor of the Corporation for the ensuing year at a remuneration to be approved by the Board.